Guide

 Part I is for the residential clean energy credit.

-- Line 1: qualified solar electric property costs
+• Line 1: qualified solar electric property costs

-- Line 2: qualified solar water heating property costs
+• Line 2: qualified solar water heating property costs

-- Line 3: qualified small wind energy property costs
+• Line 3: qualified small wind energy property costs

-- Line 4: qualified geothermal heat pump property costs
+• Line 4: qualified geothermal heat pump property costs

-- Lines 5a-5b: qualified battery storage technology costs
+• Lines 5a-5b: qualified battery storage technology costs

-The IRS instructions also say to include labor costs properly allocable to onsite preparation, assembly, original installation, and piping or wiring to interconnect the property to the home.
+The current IRS instructions also say to include labor costs properly allocable to onsite preparation, assembly, original installation, and piping or wiring to interconnect the property to the home.

-Two useful details many readers miss:
+Two practical details many homeowners miss:

-- battery storage must have a capacity of at least 3 kilowatt hours
+• battery storage must have a capacity of at least 3 kilowatt-hours

 In plain language: Part I is the section where the form itself explicitly handles carryforward.